samcunliffe/2025-12-01-supergit/slides.md

 - GitHub is a place where a lot of code is, and yours will probably go there too.
 - Working together is much more fun.
 - Think about licenses.

 ---

+# Bonus superpowers

+## If we have time - otherwise Google them later!

+6. Worktrees.
+7. Bisect.
+8. Submodules.

+---